 - How have the sponsor’s previous deals performed?
-Have they met (or exceeded) investors’ expectations?
+How much rental income have their deals generated?
+Did this meet (or exceeded) investors’ expectations?

 - How has the sponsor managed through periods of economic uncertainty, such as recessions or changes to the regulatory environment?
-How have their deals performed in situations like these?
+How have their real estate syndication deals performed in situations like these?

-- What sort of fees does the sponsor charge, and are those consistent with what you are seeing elsewhere in the marketplace?
+- What sort of fees does the sponsor charge?
+Are those consistent with what you are seeing elsewhere in the marketplace?

 In addition to vetting the sponsor, you will also want to evaluate the deal prior to investing.
-To the extent you are able, fact check what the sponsor is telling you about the local market, rents, ability to reposition the property, and more.
-A thorough due diligence process can be a good safeguard for investors looking to invest in syndication, especially if investing with a sponsor for the first time.
+Verifying the information the sponsor is giving you about the local market, rents, and potential changes to the property.
+A thorough due diligence process can be a good safeguard for investors looking to invest in syndication.
+Especially if investing with a sponsor for the first time.

 Final Thoughts on Real Estate Syndication

 Investing in commercial real estate is certainly not without its risks.
-The commercial real estate market will always experience ebbs and flows, but the illiquid nature of commercial real estate lends itself to being more stable than the stock or other equity markets, which can experience wild swings—even on a daily basis.
-As such, those looking to hedge against market volatility will find commercial real estate to be an excellent option.
+The commercial real estate market will always experience ebbs and flows.
+However, the illiquid nature of commercial real estate lends itself to being more stable than the stock or other equity markets.

 And real estate syndication is a great way to get started.

-The key to successfully investing in real estate syndications is to find a trusted sponsor; a company that has robust experience and superior market know-how.
+The key to successfully investing in real estate syndications is to find a trusted sponsor.
+This is a company that has robust experience and superior market know-how.

-If you are interested in investing in syndication, contact us at Smartland today.
+Interested in investing in syndication?
+Contact us at Smartland today.
 We would welcome the opportunity to walk you through Smartland’s business model, redevelopment strategies, and current market focus.